Rosuvastatin, 20 mg 30 pcs

 Hypersensitivity,

-liver diseases in the active phase (including persistent increase in the activity of “hepatic” transaminases, as well as any increase in the activity of “hepatic” transaminases in blood serum more than 3 times the upper limit of normal),
+liver disease in the active phase (including a persistent increase in the activity of “liver” transaminases, as well as any increase in the activity of “liver” transaminases in the blood serum by more than 3 times compared to the upper limit of normal),

-significant renal dysfunction (CK<30 ml/min), myopathy, concomitant use of cyclosporine,
+severe renal dysfunction (creatinine clearance <30 ml/min), myopathy, simultaneous use of cyclosporine,

-pregnancy, lactation, women of childbearing age who do not use adequate methods of contraception,
+pregnancy, lactation period; women of reproductive age who do not use adequate methods of contraception;

-age under 18 years (effectiveness and safety are not established).
+age up to 18 years (efficacy and safety have not been established).

-hypothyroidism, personal or family history of hereditary muscle disease and previous history of muscle toxicity when using other.
-HMG-CoA reductase inhibitors or fibrates),
+hypothyroidism, personal or family history of hereditary muscle diseases and previous history of muscle toxicity when using other HMG-CoA reductase inhibitors or fibrates),

 age over 65 years,